 How to Optimize Category Pages for Ecommerce

-- Why should you create new category pages?
+- Why should you create new category pages

-- SEO guideline tips for optimizing your webpages
+- SEO guideline for optimizing category pages

 - Things to consider while creating category pages

 Let’s assume you have just built a new website.
 You have been fulfilling it with content, photos, relevant keywords for hours, and now you are expecting a high ranking position and consequently plenty of traffic.
 Probably, you worked like that for some time, but then you understand that you are still not among the top and not even in the middle.
 So, what is the problem, and what makes the difference between your competitor’s high-ranking website and yours?
 Here our eCommerce SEO specialists tell you how to optimize category pages and become a pro in product category marketing.